angrave/approot/README.md

 The latter will unset a whole load of environment variables and remove the current `$APPROOT_PATH` from your `$PATH`

 ## Advanced: Customizing an approot environment
-You can configure your approot using
+You can customize your approot environment by adding commands to the following files
 ```bash
 #Extra commands to run when activating the application root -
 ${APPROOT}/share/approot_activate_custom